adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-getting-started.md

 ## Initiate Adapty plugin

-For the Adapty Dashboard to recognize your app, you need to provide a special key in FlutterFlow.
+For the Adapty Dashboard to recognize your app, you’ll need to provide a special key in FlutterFlow.

-1. When being in your project in FlutterFlow, open **Settings and Integrations** -> **Permissions** in the left menu.
+1. In your FlutterFlow project, open **Settings and Integrations** -> **Permissions** from the left menu.

 <Zoom>
   <img src={require('./FF_img/initiate.png').default}